ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 But the features are still constrained by the backend which is traditional programmed software, what API is provided is what being exposed, nothing more.

 The devops agent under AWS bedrock agent samples[8] is a good example for this pattern.
 The supervisor agent can act as intent recognition, route and orchestrate github agent and grafana agent to handle the task.
-While granfana agent can use tool(lambda function) to call grafana, what task can be completed is relying on the API provided by grafana, so as to github agent.
+While github agent can use tool(lambda function) to call github, what task can be completed is relying on the API provided by github, so as to grafana agent.

+AtomicWork use cases provide aother example of this pattern.
+Users don't have to deal with complex GUI operations, IT services could be simply finished through natrual languages in Slack or Teams, leveraging the power of AI agents.

 ## Pattern 3 - agentic inside, backend